 Another great way to simplify SMEs involvement in the proposal process is to draft answers to request for proposal (RFP) questions and ask SMEs to review.

-And they’ll most likely be thrilled to do it.
-Because instead of trying to create compelling content from scratch, they only have to correct a few errors and provide clarification.
+Because the process is easier, they’ll likely be thrilled to do it.
+Instead of trying to create compelling content from scratch, they only have to review and provide clarification.